-You can write this command into IPython interactive command line directly or write them into a file and run the file in IPython.
+You can write this command into Jupyter directly or write them into a file and run the file in Jupyter.
 Once you do this the function will be available for you to use.
-Call the function greet with different hours of the day (for example, type greet (16)) and see that the program will greet you accordingly.
+Call the function greet with different hours of the day (for example, type greet(16)) and see that the program will greet you accordingly.